Update files or directories imported from external DVC

 targets Import stage .dvc files to update.
 Using -R, directories

-, the data source can change.
-Use dvc update
+dvc import-url, the data source can change.
+Use dvc update to bring these

 imported file or directory up to date.